 - Teams can bring the device out when training in the field, or for post-activation potentiation before competitions.

-- It is easy to stove away whether in your small physio clinic or home gym.
+- It is easy to stove away even in small physio clinics or home gyms.
 For larger gyms, it can be easily alternated between flywheel group training and other programs.

-This is possible since the weight of the kBox is about 25 kg (55 lbs) with flywheels included and it measures only 100 x 50 x 22 cm.
+This is possible since the weight of the kBox is about 15-20 kg (33-44 lbs) with one flywheel.
 The kBox also does not require electricity.

 In comparison, squatting with traditional weights requires a barbell and 200+ kgs (500+ lbs) of weights for a strong lifter as well as rubber mats and racks for the weights.

-The kMeter comes priced far below comparable systems and is intuitively easy to use for coaches and physiotherapists as well as directly by the athlete or patient.
+The kMeter is already built-in to the kBox4 Pro, kBox4 Lite and kPulley and it can be purchased for a reasonable price with the kBox4 Active.
+The kMeter is intuitive and easy to use for coaches and physiotherapists as well as directly by the athlete or patient.

-Thanks to the automatic belt adjustment of the kBox 3, switching between drills and users is quick and hassle-free.
-In addition, changing the resistance in terms of inertia requires only a quick shift of light flywheels, weighing only a couple of kgs each.
+Thanks to the automatic belt adjustment of the kBox, switching between drills and users is quick and hassle-free.
+Moreover, changing the resistance in terms of inertia requires only a quick shift of light flywheels, weighing only a couple of kgs each.

 This creates important efficiency advantages in team sports and group training programmes as well as for the individual trainee.
-You spend more time working out while your competitors are spending their days switching weights.
+You spend more time working out instead of shifting weight plates back and forth.

 Hence, there is no need for noise reducing measures such as rubber mats or noise reducing plates.
 It is easy to communicate with the subject performing the exercises.
 And it can be used anywhere, even in your living room.